Health Focus

 • You've experienced trauma that makes traditional exams difficult

-Self-collection doesn’t mean you skip the screening—it means you have another option that might work better for your life and your comfort level.
-You still need to go through a healthcare provider to order the test, but the actual collection part?
-You can do that in the privacy of your own home.
+Self-collection doesn't mean you skip the screening—it means you have another option that might work better for your life and your comfort level.
+You still need to coordinate with a healthcare provider to ensure your at home HPV test is processed properly and to handle any follow-up care, but the physical collection can happen in the privacy of your own home.

 The Vaccine That's Changing Everything